Rookout/docs/docs/rooks-setup.md

 ## Source Commit Detection

-The Python Rook supports detecting the existing source code commit in the following methods, in descending order of priority:
+The Rookout Python SDK supports detecting the existing source code commit in the following methods, in descending order of priority:
 1. If the environment variable “ROOKOUT_COMMIT” exists, use it.
 2. If the environment variable “ROOKOUT_GIT” exists, search for the configuration of the “.git” folder and use its head.
 3. If the main application is running from within a Git repository, use its head.